mx19358/CSDesignPatternsExercises/Documentation/CourseOutline.md

 1. Modify the `BelongingList<T>` to return the count of plants and a list of plants.

 ## 5.3.
 Collections and collection performance
-We have used arrays and lists, both of which are of type `ICollection`.
+We have used arrays (faster) and lists (defined), both of which are of type `ICollection`.
 We have also seen `IEnumerable`, from which `ICollection` is derived.
 Google these.

 The question is why do we have different collection types?
 The answer is twofold: performance and utility.
 Arrays have a defined size and cannot have items added or removed.
 Lists can add and remove items and have dynamic size.
 Arrays are faster to index than lists.